2bc4/twitch-hls-client/README.md

 - `debug-logging` - Enable debug logging support

 ### Reducing player latency with mpv
-If your internet connection is fast enough to handle it, adding these values to your mpv config will reduce latency by ~1-2 seconds:
+If your internet connection is fast enough to handle it, adding these values to your config will reduce latency by ~1-2 seconds:

 ```
-profile=low-latency
-cache=no
+player-args=- --profile=low-latency --no-cache
 ```

 ### License